Joecstarr/WSU-Alg1-Winter20/README.md

 # WSU-Alg1-Winter20

-Repo for solutions to the HW in Algebra I MAT5420 at WSU.
+Repo for solutions to the HW in Algebra I MAT5420 and Algebra II MAT5430 at WSU.

 Please place questions and solutions into the correct chapter file.